ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

   * both cursors are expanded into all their columns, creating a copy from one to the other
   * `fetch C from D` can be used if the cursors have the exact same column names and types; it also generates slightly better code and is a common case

- It is very normal to want to use only some of the columns of a cursor; these `like` forms do that job.
+ It is very normal to want to use only some of the columns of a cursor; these `LIKE` forms do that job.
 We saw some of these forms in an earlier example.

  * `fetch C from cursor D(like C)`
    * here `D` is presumed to be "bigger" than `C`, in that it has all of the `C` columns and maybe more.
 The `like C` expands into the names of the `C` columns so `C` is loaded from the `C` part of `D`